yizeyi18/abacus-develop/docs/advanced/install.md

 ## Build math library from source

-> Note: This flag is **enabled by default**.
-It will get better performance than the standard implementation on `gcc` and `clang`.
-But it **will be disabled** when using `Intel Compiler` since the math functions will get wrong results and the performance is also unexpectly poor.
+> Note: We recommend using the latest available compiler sets, since they offer faster implementations of math functions.

-To build math functions from source code, instead of using c++ standard implementation, define `USE_ABACUS_LIBM` flag.
+This flag is disabled by default.
+To build math functions from source code, define `USE_ABACUS_LIBM` flag.
+It is expected to get a better performance on legacy versions of `gcc` and `clang`.

 Currently supported math functions:
  `sin`, `cos`, `sincos`, `exp`, `cexp`